The Gaggia Brera Superautomatic Espresso Machine Review

 You want to dial in your machine to achieve that perfect shot – The DeLonghi Magnifica offers accurate control over your espresso by letting you adjust shot volume and strength.
 It also has a built-in burr grinder, and comes with a Pannarello-style steam wand.
 The best part about this machine is that it has dual boilers, which means you can brew and steam milk without having to wait.
 You can learn more about the DeLonghi Magnifica in this post.

-You want excellent espresso at home at the touch of a button – If you want the best espresso just by pressing a couple of buttons, take a look at the Breville Oracle.
-It offers automatic dosing, grinding, and even tamping.
-It is a superautomatic machine in every sense of the word.
-It might be expensive, but we found it makes excellent espresso and offers tons of customization options.
+You want excellent espresso at home at the touch of a button – If you want the best espresso just by pressing a couple of buttons, take a look at the Gaggia Anima Prestige, the Kalerm KLM 1601 and the Breville Oracle.
+These machines might be expensive, but we found they make excellent espresso and offers tons of customisation options.